 · FAIRNESS.
 We seek comment from all sides of a story and engage with opposing viewpoints.

 · EMPATHY.
-We tell the underreported stories of victims of gun violence with the aim of showing that all lives matter.
+We tell the underreported stories of victims of gun violence with the aim of showing that every gun death and injury matters.
 When writing about everyday gun owners, we portray them with respect.

 · DOGGEDNESS.
 We are unstinting in our efforts to uncover answers and address misperceptions.
 We practice journalism that seeks not only common ground, but also, above all, the common good.

 The site that you are reading now is a work in progress.
 As The Trace evolves, we would be very grateful for your feedback.
 You can find our work at thetrace.org and engage with us at @teamtrace or Facebook.com/teamtrace.